jcervas/teaching/2023-2024/class-cmu-84-352/lecture-slides/The-Right-to-Vote.md

 ## Reconstruction

-- **Reconstruction Era:**
 - The political dynamics of Reconstruction led to significant federal government intervention to override state control of the franchise and grant political rights to Black men.
 - President Johnson initially offered lenient terms to Southern states for a quick restoration to the Union, with few reforms and the maintenance of power in the hands of whites.
 - Concerned about this, the Republican-controlled Congress began to develop its own program in 1866.
 - They aimed to guarantee civil rights for Blacks and promote greater racial equality in Southern society, but Black enfranchisement was not yet a part of their agenda.

 ## XIV Amendment